nanocurrency/nano-docs/docs/running-a-node/docker-management.md

 ```

 !!! note
-    As of V21 peering and communicating via UDP has been disabled by default and is deprecated.
-The ability to use UDP will be removed from the node in a future release yet to be determined.
+    The ability to use UDP is now fully removed from the node.
 For more information, see the [network details](/running-a-node/configuration/#network-details).

     On port 7075, only TCP is required since V21.